CUH Logo

 What is a pseudo-squint?

-Pseudo-squint (sometimes called pseudo-strabismus) is a common condition where there appears to be a squint (turn of the eye) but careful examination shows there is no squint.
+Pseudo-squint (sometimes called pseudo-strabismus) is a common condition where there appears to be a squint (turn of the eye), but careful examination shows that the eyes are aligned.

 example of a chid with a pseudo-squint

-In this picture, the skin folds covering the inner corner of the eyes make the left eye look like it is turning in.
+In the image aboveis picture, the skin folds covering the inner corner of the eyes make the left eye look like it is turning in.
 Reassuringly, the light reflex is in the centre of both eyes.

 What causes a pseudo-squint?